 Once there is an appropriate method of classifying data in place and clear policies surrounding its usage, the task of how to protect it will become clearer.

-A very basic DLP policy could include guidelines such as secure methods for sharing sensitive data, clear rules on the use of BYOD and apps that have access to company data, and tight controls on physical transfer of data via USB stick or other insecure methods.
+A very basic DLP policy could include data loss prevention guidelines such as secure methods for sharing sensitive data, clear rules on the use of BYOD and apps that have access to company data, and tight controls on physical transfer of data via USB stick or other insecure methods.

-Having these guidelines in place can greatly reduce the risk of data leak, as many high profile cases of data leaks were caused by careless employees or as the result of insufficient training because the employee did not realize they were putting data at risk.
+Having these guidelines in place can greatly reduce the risk of a data leak, as many high-profile cases of data leaks were caused by careless employees or as the result of insufficient training because the employee did not realize they were putting data at risk.

-However even with well-written data protection policies in place and diligent staff training, data will still frequently be put at risk by employees ignoring these guidelines either for malicious reasons or because they believe the risks of using third-party cloud storage and other insecure practices are overblown.
+However, even with well-written data loss prevention policies in place and diligent staff training, data will still frequently be put at risk by employees ignoring these guidelines either for malicious reasons or because of insufficient understanding of security threats

 This is where DLP services can come in by helping to detect risky employee behaviors and prevent sensitive data from leaving the corporate network.

 Every DLP security process will be slightly different for each organization, but there are a series of general steps that are taken to implement a DLP service:

 - All data is classified.
 Each item of data in the organization is tagged with a meaningful description.
 There may be several levels of classification.
 A basic example would be: “public”, “internal”, or “confidential”.

 - Based on the classification of the data, confidentiality markers are created.
 These can be specific phrases in the text that sign confidentiality such as “private and confidential” or “top secret”, a pattern-match such as a credit card number, or full snapshots of confidential documents.
 There may be hundreds or thousands of confidentiality markers for each organization.